rubocop/rspec-style-guide/README.md

     end
     ```

-* Prefer the capybara negative selectors over should_not with the positive.
+* Prefer the capybara negative selectors over to_not with the positive.

     ```ruby
     # bad